Zsomba/bess-ddsketch/README.md

 When the Bess daemon is running you just have to run the script from terminal.
 You can download Prometheus from https://github.com/prometheus/prometheus and the Pushgateway from https://github.com/prometheus/pushgateway.
 For Prometheus to use the Pushgateway as a source, a new target must be added to its config with the path of the Pushgateway.
+Grafana is available from https://github.com/grafana/grafana.
+There are also steps described on how to connect it with Prometheus.